 1. Methodology background

-National statistic: Includes both National and experimental statistics
+Statistical designation: Includes both National statistics and Official statistics in development

 Frequency: quarterly and annual